 No. Unfortunately this isn’t possible as each individual vehicle and trailer will require a specific Green Card bearing the details of that vehicle or trailer.

-The user can choose the period of the Green Card start and end dates.
+Yes.
+The online application process allows users choose the Green Card start and end dates.
 They will not be able to generate a Green Card which falls outside of the start and end dates of their current policy period.

 The Green Card is evidence of the minimum motor liability cover provided by the policyholder’s policy.
 They should refer to their policy documents to confirm the full extent of policy cover for any of the territories they intend to visit.